Heading for Soho? Bring a book. I always do.

 For artists in love with the handmade, text is again something fearsome and yet something to be transcended.
 It made me wonder again about Western art and private readers.
 They grew up together and grew apart, and what happened then?
 Why did the metaphor of art as text catch on recently, and why do artists keep returning to its limits?
 Artists have combined even such metaphors and materials as accounting and calligraphy.

 Modern art already recovers a love of text.
 For Russian art, words meant a revolution.
 For Dada and Hannah Höch, art learned happily to mix propaganda posters with Cubism.
-René Magritte stuck all the wrong words into the modern still life.
+René Magritte, before and after Surrealism, stuck all the wrong words into the modern still life.
 Art history, meanwhile, invented iconography to uncover the rebuses of the past.
 But Modernism is only the start of a change.

 Starting in the 1970s, text took on moral overtones, like a return to Bible class.
 Michel Foucault and feminist critics have given art a social context, and recovering it takes documents.
 Deconstruction treats text as a metaphor for pretty much anything, because everything is subject to reinterpretation.
 One recent group show styled itself "Word to Word."